matn7/CS-Notes/src/main/java/angular/README.md

 </form>
 ```

-### Template driven
+**Template driven**

-- Angular infers the Form Object from the DOM.
+- Angular infers the Form Object from the DOM

-### Reactive
+**Reactive**

-- Form is created programmatically and synchronized with the DOM.
+- Form created programmatically and synchronized with the DOM

-## Pipes
+**Pipes**

-- Allows to transform output in template.
+- Allows transform output in a template

 ```html
 <p>{{ username | uppercase }}</p>
 ```

-- Create a custom pipe, implements PipeTransform, override transform method.
+- Create a custom pipe, implements PipeTransform, override transform method
-- Pipe arguments after `:`, for example `shorten:8`.
+- Pipe arguments after **:**, for example **shorten:8**

+***

 ## Compilation

 ### Just in Time

 Development :arrow_forward: Production :arrow_forward: App download in browser :arrow_forward:
-Parses and compiles template to Java Script.
+Parses and compiles a template to Java Script

 ### Ahead of Time

 Development :arrow_forward: Parses and compiles a template to Java Script :arrow_forward: Production :arrow_forward:
-App download in a browser.
+App download in a browser
-- Faster Startup, parsing and compilation doesn't happen in browser.
+- Faster Startup, parsing and compilation doesn't happen in a browser
-- Templates checked during Development.
+- Templates checked during Development
-- Smaller File Size.
+- Smaller File Size

+***

 ## Deployment

-- Build App.
+- Build App
-- AOT Compilation.
+- AOT Compilation
-- Set base element.
+- Set base element
-- Return `index.html` in case of 404 error.
+- Return **index.html** in case of 404 error

-## Questions
+**Questions**

-- convert String to number use `+`: `this.id = +params['id'];`
+- Convert String to number use **+: this.id = +params['id'];**
-- Make link active: `routerLinkActive="active"`
+- Make link active: **routerLinkActive="active"**

-## Change detector
+**Change detector**

-- Each component has own change detector.
+- Each component has own change detector
-- You can eventually also trigger manually the change detector.
+- You can eventually also trigger manually the change detector
-- When a component change it triggers change detector in all other components.
+- When a component change it triggers change detector in all other components
-- changeDetection input parameter of `@Component`, you can change strategy.
+- changeDetection input parameter of `@Component`, you can change strategy
-- `Zone.js` library for Angular2 is used in change detection.
+- **Zone.js** library for Angular2 is used in change detection
 - Zone trigger change detection for:
-    - DOM Events is fired.
+    - DOM Events fired
-    - XHR call get resolved.
+    - XHR call get resolved
-    - Timer is triggered (setInterval).
+    - Timer triggered (setInterval)

-## Http call
+### Http call

 - HttpModule:
-    - `@angular/http`
+    - **@angular/http**
-    - `import HttpModule` in AppModule.ts.
+    - **import HttpModule** in AppModule.ts
-    - Http Module use XMLHttpRequest (XHR) to transfer data from the server to the client.
+    - Http Module use XMLHttpRequest (XHR) to transfer data from the server to the client
-    - RequestOptions to add options and headers to the calls.
+    - RequestOptions to add options and headers to the calls
 - RequestHeader
 - RequestOptions
 - Response